Documentation

 sudo systemctl status eas-station-poller.service

-# 2. Watch logs in real-time (wait at least POLL_INTERVAL_SEC)
+# 2. Watch logs in real-time (wait at least one poll interval; default 120s)

 sudo journalctl -u eas-station-poller.service -f